-36.2 How to report problems (bug reporting)
+38.2 How to report problems (bug reporting)

 If you have a problem with any checker, or with the Checker Framework, please file a bug at https://github.com/typetools/checker-framework/issues.
 (First, check whether there is an existing bug report for that issue.)
-If the problem is with an incorrect or missing annotation on a library, including the JDK, see Section 36.2.1.

-Alternately (especially if your communication is not a bug report), you can send mail to checker-framework-dev@googlegroups.com.
-We welcome suggestions, annotated libraries, bug fixes, new features, new checkers, and other improvements.
+If the problem is with an incorrect or missing annotation on a library, including the JDK, see Section 38.2.1.
+You can also use the issue tracker to make suggestions and feature requests.
+We also welcome pull requests with annotated libraries, bug fixes, new features, new checkers, and other improvements.

 Please ensure that your bug report is clear and that it is complete.
 Otherwise, we may be unable to understand it or to reproduce it, either of which would prevent us from helping you.
-Your bug report will be most helpful if you:
+Your bug report should include at least the following 4 parts: commands, inputs, outputs, and expectation.